 The latest equipment has come a long way toward energy efficiency in the last several years.
 Choosing ENERGY STAR-certified products is an obvious way to take advantage, but that’s far from the silver bullet.

 Todd Bell, Senior Energy Analyst at the FSTC, estimates that the vast majority of energy-efficient equipment actually performs BETTER than predecessors (and certainly delivers higher long-term ROI), but it’s important to compare specs.
 Equipment design changes made to obtain ENERGY STAR certification may test fine in lab scenarios, but fall short during real-world applications – adding time to cooking processes or failing in the face of environmental factors.
 The FSTC’s website has a plethora of testing information and lifecycle calculators to help you make the most informed decision.

-Bell also pointed out, in a recent Foodservice Equipment & Supplies webinar, that while some categories of equipment more easily achieve powerful operation and energy savings, others are still evolving.
+Bell also pointed out that while some categories of equipment more easily achieve powerful operation and energy savings, others are still evolving.
 This makes staying on top of the latest technologies even more critical.
 And making an informed purchase decision is just the foundation.
 Heed these expert tips: